UbiCastTeam/gstreamer1.0/README-UbiCast.md

 * resolve any merge conflicts :-)

-* update the debian/changelog (add new paragraph, with new version)
+* update the debian/changelog (add new paragraph, and reset the version)

   You may use `debchange` to that, it will automatically update the `debian-revision` and set the correct date: